The threat of Federal indictments scares several of the NJ mobsters.

 The episode title may also point to Christopher’s desire to fully assimilate into mainstream American culture.
 Chris desperately wants recognition, and not necessarily only within the Mafia.
 If he becomes a successful screenwriter, Chris will gain recognition from the broader American public.
 By (humorously) comparing Chris to Tennessee Williams, an author who uses—of all things—an American state as his pen name, Chase underscores Chris’ desire to be accepted by an American public.
 This idea might not have been conveyed so effectively if the episode title had been “The Legend of Christopher Hemingway” or “The Legend of F. Scott Moltisanti.”

 Late in the episode, a cheesy comedian at Green Grove says, “I have a few words for you.
 They are ‘Lucy in the Sky with Diamonds.’
 Imagine yourself on a boat at Ellis Island.”
-He is trying to joke about immigration and ethnic assimilation, and feebly tries to build his joke upon lyrics of a well-known Beatles song.
-David Chase’s commentary on assimilation is much better constructed.
-Chase builds this episode upon well-established American conventions.
-Jason, Melfi’s son, says during the family dinner that “At this point in American history, mob movies are classic American cinema.
+He is trying to joke about immigration and ethnic assimilation, and feebly tries to build his joke upon the lyrics of a well-known Beatles song.
+David Chase’s commentary on assimilation is much better constructed than the comedian’s.
+Chase builds this episode upon well-established American film conventions.
+Melfi’s son, Jason, says during the family dinner that “At this point in American history, mob movies are classic American cinema.
 Like Westerns.”
-The scene in which Chris shoots the bakery employee, which Prof. Gilbert so disapproves of, is actually an elaborate reference to both a western and a mob movie: Eastwood’s Pale Rider and Scorcese’s GoodFellas.
-Chris shoots the employee in the foot because he feels he’s not being taken seriously, which is the same reason Tommy (Joe Pesci) shoots Spider in the foot in the mob movie.
-Tommy makes his victim “dance” by shooting at his feet, a common Western convention that tvtropes.org calls “the bullet dance” and describes as appearing in numerous Westerns – including the very first Western ever made, the 1903 film The Great Train Robbery.
-It is an elegant allusion that I would ruin with an inelegant explanation, so I’ll just try to diagram how it works:
+The scene in which Chris shoots the bakery employee, which Prof. Gilbert so disapproves of, is actually an elaborate reference to both a western and a mob movie: Clint Eastwood’s Pale Rider and Martin Scorcese’s GoodFellas.
+Chris shoots the employee in the foot because he feels he is not being taken seriously, which is the same reason Tommy (Joe Pesci) shoots Spider in the foot in the mob movie.
+Tommy makes his victim “dance” by shooting at his feet, a common Western convention that TVtropes.org calls “the bullet dance” and describes as appearing in numerous Westerns—including the very first Western ever made, the 1903 film The Great Train Robbery.
+Chase gives us an elegant allusion that I would ruin with an inelegant explanation, so I’ll just try to diagram how it works:

 (If you look closely at the screengrab for Pale Rider, you can see where the bullet has just entered Spider’s left boot.)